 CONSIDERATIONS

-Consider climate change impact on determining outlets’s capacity.
+Consider climate change impact on determining outlets capacity.

 Consider impacts on downstream source water due to erosion and sediment load and impacts on important fish and wildlife habitats such as streams, creeks, riparian areas, groundwater, and wetlands.

 Consider the effects of the underground outlet on the hydrology of adjacent lands, especially potential or delineated wetlands and existing wetland easements.
 Where wetlands may be affected, advise the cooperator that current USDA wetland policy will apply.

+Consider adding additional subsurface drain pipe as an extension to the inlet to improve farmability along the channel.
+This subsurface drain will meet the requirements of Iowa CPS Subsurface Drain (Code 606) and be a minimum of 10 feet in length.
+Use manufacturer approved end caps or concrete to cap the open end of the subsurface drain.

+Directionally drilled conduits in Waubonsie Creek Watershed are best suited for sites where there is very little or no groundwater flow through the base of the headcut.
+Since level terraces can increase the amount of groundwater flow, sites with level terraces are not recommended for this practice application.

 Seasonal water sources can be beneficial for migratory waterfowl and other wildlife.
 Consider the use of a water control structure at the inlet of an underground outlet to provide water for wildlife during noncropping periods.
-Use NRCS CPS Shallow Water Development and Management (Code 646) to manage seasonal water sources for wildlife and NRCS CPS Structure for Water Control (Code 587) for the structure.
+Use Iowa NRCS CPS Shallow Water Development and Management (Code 646) to manage seasonal water sources for wildlife and Iowa NRCS CPS Structure for Water Control (Code 587) for the structure.

 Underground outlets may provide a direct conduit to receiving waters for contaminated runoff.
 Install underground outlets and the accompanying structures or practices as part of a conservation system that addresses issues such as nutrient and pest management, residue management, and filter areas.
 Consider providing an increased level of designed treatment for sites with high priority areas for source water protection or are upstream of community drinking water withdrawal sites.